Jake Burger Player Props: White Sox vs. Rays

 Jake Burger At The Plate

-- Burger is batting .250 with three doubles, five home runs and five walks.
+- Burger is hitting .213 with three doubles, five home runs and five walks.

-- This year, Burger has recorded at least one hit in seven of 13 games (53.8%), and had multiple hits twice.
+- This season, Burger has tallied at least one hit in eight of 17 games (47.1%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.